PR workflow

 perf | patch | Performance improvement |

-A commit with BREAKING CHANGE: in the footer (or ! after the type) triggers a major version bump.
+BREAKING CHANGE: in the footer (or ! after the type) triggers a major version bump.

 Scopes

-Use the app or area name as scope: irc, atheme, xmpp, bridge, web, lounge, webpanel, docs, infra, ops, ci.
+Use the app or area name as scope:irc, atheme, xmpp, bridge, web, lounge, webpanel, docs, infra, ops, ci.

 Examples